 Providing Foster Care for Animals in Need

-We’re so proud to say that we’ve fostered over 500 animals (so far!) on the farm.
+We’re so proud to say that we’ve fostered over 600 animals (so far!) on the farm.
 At Herd & Flock, we rescue abused, neglected, and doomed animals and provide temporary lodging for animals until a permanent home can be arranged.
-Last year we fostered 3 cows, 8 goats, 26 geese, and over 300 hens.
+For example, in 2020 we fostered 3 cows, 8 goats, 26 geese, and over 300 hens.
 We take in or foster farm animals who have been released from factory farming and offer homes to farm animals who are not able to be homed in urban environments, like in the Bay Area.

 If you are wondering if our barn is open, or if we can help you with a temporary layover, check out the most up-to-date status on our FAQ page.